VardanRattan/forlove/README.md

 - Pure HTML, CSS, and JavaScript
 - CSS animations for the sakura petals
-- Dynamic particle system for the celebration effect
 - No external libraries or dependencies

 ## How to Use